Christian culture: Christianophile

 Christian culture symbols: Christian Bible, rosary, and crucifix.

 A Christianophile is a person who expresses a strong interest in or appreciation for Christianity, Christian culture, Christian history, Christendom or the Christian people.
 That affinity may include Christianity itself or its history, philosophy, theology, music, literature, art, architecture, festivals etc. The term "Christianophile" can be contrasted with Christianophobe, someone who shows hatred or other forms of negative feelings towards all that is Christian.

 Christianity and Christian culture has a generally positive image in a number of non-Christian societies such as Hong Kong, Macau, India, Japan, Lebanon, Singapore, South Korea, and Taiwan.
 In number of traditional Christian societies in Europe, there has been a revival of what has been called by some scholars "Christianophile", and a sympathy for Christianity and its culture, with politicians increasingly speaking of the "Christian roots and heritage" of their countries; this includes Austria, France, Hungary, Italy, Poland, Russia, Serbia, Slovakia, and the United Kingdom.

-G. K. Chesterton has been called a Christianophile; he wrote in the early 20th century about the benefits of Christianity.
-Famous for his use of paradox, Chesterton explained that while Christianity had the most mysteries, it was the most practical religion.
-He pointed to the advance of Christian civilizations as proof of its practicality.
-T. S. Eliot has shown a strong affinity to the Christian culture; according to him, the common tradition of Christianity and its culture which has made Europe what it is, and the culture of Europe been rooted in Christianity.
-Winston Churchill has shown a strong affinity to Protestant culture because he felt it "a step nearer Reason".
 Historian Geoffrey Blainey on his book A Short History of Christianity, discussed the role of Christianity in civilization, and the extent of Christian influence on the world.
 Some scholars criticize the concept Eurocentrism as a "Christianophile myth" because it has favored the components (mainly Christianity) of European civilization and allowed eurocentrists to brand diverging societies and cultures as "uncivilized".